 The 2003-04 season saw a young Blue Jay team post a 17-10 record and make an appearance in the Centennial Conference finals and the ECAC South Quarterfinals.
 His 2004-05 Blue Jays finished 14-11, notching the program's 10th consecutive winning season.
 In 2005-06, he guided Hopkins to an 18-8 record and a berth in the Centennial Conference Tournament Championship game.
 Nelson has led Hopkins to winning records in all but two of his 22 campaigns at Homewood.

 During his tenure at Hopkins, Nelson has coached numerous all-conference and all-region players.
 Matt Griffin, a 2007 graduate, was named a finalist for the prestigious Jostens Trophy, given annually to honor the most outstanding men's and women's Division III basketball players of the year.
 Andy Enfield, a 1991 graduate, was a two-time Academic All-American and a Third Team All-America selection as a senior.
 He still holds the NCAA Division III career free throw percentage record (92.5%).
 Steve Adams was named to the ECAC All-Southern Division Second Team for the second straight year in 2003.
 Additionally, Nelson coached the Centennial Conference Players of the Year from 1997 through 1999 and four of his players have earned NCAA Postgraduate Scholarships since 1990.
 No other men's basketball program in the nation at any level had more NCAA Postgraduate Scholarship recipients than the Blue Jays' four in the 1990's.

-Six of Nelson's former players have been inducted into the Johns Hopkins Athletic Hall of Fame, including 2011 inductee Greg Roehrig, a 1998 graduate.
+Seven of Nelson's former players have been inducted into the Johns Hopkins Athletic Hall of Fame, including 2013 inductee Dave Eikenberg, a 1991 graduate.

 Prior to arriving at Hopkins, Nelson had successful tenures at the Rochester Institute of Technology and Nazareth College.
 Two of his Nazareth squads earned NCAA tournament bids and the 1985-86 team finished 23-5 and ranked seventh in the final D-III poll.
 In 1983-84, Nelson was selected as the Eastern Region Coach of the Year, guiding Nazareth to a 22-6 record and a trip to the NCAA Quarterfinals.
 While at Nazareth, Nelson coached Jeff Van Gundy, who coached in the NBA for 11 seasons.